 Talking about identity and representation on a regular basis helps kids identify and resist oppression.
 First grade teacher Bret Turner explains how he does this in his classroom.
 When they read stories, he asks the students, “whose story is being told here?”

-Having a book collection that’s diverse (in terms of race, sexual orientation, physical ability, religion) and that resists gender stereotypes is a huge help.
 Followup conversation is important too.
 Help younger kids find the right words to use about identity, so that they know these words aren’t shameful.
-For example, I might tell my son:
+For example, when my son was around kindergarten age, while we read, I said things like:

 - “Stella has two dads.
 They love each other the same way your Dad and I love each other.
 Her dads are gay.
 Daddy and I are straight.” (while reading the book Stella Brings the Family)